tinayan-design/portfolio/src/content/projects/bravo-tutor-ap-design.md

 **Connecting to Emily's Needs**

 Emily wants a simple and reliable way to book a tutor who fits her family’s schedule and educational needs.
-This product caters to her by offering an intuitive and trustworthy experience—from discovery to confirmation—while saving her time and giving her peace of mind that her children are in good hands.
+Bravo Tutors App caters to her by offering an intuitive and trustworthy experience—from discovery to confirmation—while saving her time and giving her peace of mind that her children are in good hands.

 <br>
 <br>
 <br>

-### Early Concepts
+#### Early Concepts
 I created a user storyboard based on my user persona: Emily who are going to use the tutor service app to schedule a private tutor quickly and easily.

 <br>